ryanfox1985/technical_test_rails/README.md

 - Response:
 ![Response](https://raw.githubusercontent.com/ryanfox1985/technical_test_rails/master/response.png "Response")

-The request are called when it modifies any datum in step one details.
+The request called when you modify any datum in step one details.

 The response is a hash in Json:
 { "Date": ["Hour", "Hour"]}